 The duration of the Fund's liabilities is the weighted average time to pay each future expected cashflow for each member.
 This is based on the data from the last actuarial valuation.
-A he Fund's liability duration as at 31 March 2022 is 20 years which in turn means a discount rate of 4.30% per annum (2.00% as at 31 March 2021).
+The Fund's liability duration as at 31 March 2022 is 20 years which in turn means a discount rate of 2.60% per annum (2.00% as at 31 March 2021).
 Liabilities are valued using a discount rate based on corporate bond yields.